Communities for a Better Environment: Early work

-CBE began by advocating for community concerns and environmental regulation regarding water, air, and toxic pollution.
-In 1977, CBE organized with community members against the Diablo Canyon Power Plant in San Francisco, California.
-In 1983, landmark report and investigation of Bay Area toxic secretion, "Toxics in the Bay", held Chevron and others accountable for toxic discharge in the 1985 Basin Plan Discharge Program.
+CBE began with grassroots organizing.
+In 1977, CBE opened an office in San Francisco, California, to advocate against the Diablo Canyon Power Plant.
+In 1983, Toxics in the Bay, a report and investigation of Bay Area toxic secretion, held Chevron and others accountable for toxic discharge in the 1985 Basin Plan Discharge Program.
 The Basin Plan expanded to become the San Francisco Bay Region Basin Plan in 2004.
 The plan complied with California State and Federal anti-degradation policies awaiting approval by San Francisco State Water Board and the US Environmental Protection Agency.
-CBE pressured Bay Area Quality Management District to reevaluate permit granted to Kaiser Cement and Gypsum Corporation resulting in sulfur dioxide reduction by 50% and limiting use of perchloroethylene, aka Tetrachloroethylene, in Vallejo, California, in dry-cleaning.
+CBE pressured Bay Area Quality Management District to reevaluate the permit granted to Kaiser Cement and Gypsum Corporation resulting in sulfur dioxide reduction by 50% and limiting use of perchloroethylene, aka Tetrachloroethylene, in Vallejo, California, which is used in the dry-cleaning process.

 Research approach

-Several studies support the idea that low-income communities of color bear the burden of unequal access to a healthy environment, which prioritizes CBE's effort to work with communities to fight such injustices.

 CBE focuses on educating low-income communities of color and advocating engagement via community meetings, political education, and school groups, where people are empowered to fight local pollution by working together toward achieving healthier communities.
 CBE also values scientific research to fully comprehend the direct and indirect consequences of toxicity and chemical secretion.
 Using secondary data and partnering with health providers and academic institutions, CBE conducts research on human subjects and online training for human subject protection via the National Institute of Health website.